-Laura Bekar is an Environmental Scientist with a background in fish and aquatic biology.
-She has over 7 years of professional experience, working on monitoring and risk assessments for marine, freshwater and terrestrial environments throughout BC and Nunavut.
-Laura has specialized expertise in aquatic organism physiology and sampling techniques.
+Laura Bekar is an Aquatic Ecologist with ten years of professional experience designing and implementing monitoring programs and risk assessments in marine, freshwater and terrestrial environments throughout BC and Nunavut.
+Laura has specialized expertise in mercury dynamics in aquatic systems, aquatic organism physiology and sampling techniques.
 Laura is our “go to” fish sampling guru and has supported projects in remote and difficult locations.

-Recently, Laura has been providing supporting projects related to science policy and regulation such as advising Environment Canada on the impacts of “placement” of materials into marine environments for purposes other than mere disposal.
+Laura is often drawn into science policy / regulation projects such as advising Environment Canada on the impacts of “placement” of materials into marine environments for purposes other than mere disposal.
 She also conducted a review of the impacts of log storage in aquatic environments, focusing on management options to mitigate risks.